Wembley - West Leederville - Glendalough

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Wembley - West Leederville - Glendalough has 85 active transport stops offering a mix of train and bus services.
-These stops are served by 40 individual routes, collectively providing 7,159 weekly passenger trips.
-The area's transport accessibility is rated excellent with residents typically located 174 meters from the nearest stop.
+The transport analysis indicates that there are 85 active transport stops operating within the Wembley - West Leederville - Glendalough area.
+These stops offer a mix of train and bus services.
+They are serviced by 40 individual routes, collectively providing 7,159 weekly passenger trips.

-Service frequency averages 1,022 trips per day across all routes, equating to approximately 84 weekly trips per stop.
+The report rates transport accessibility as excellent, with residents typically located 174 meters from the nearest transport stop.
+Service frequency averages 1,022 trips per day across all routes, equating to approximately 84 weekly trips per individual stop.

 Frequently Asked Questions - Transport